cevo-public/harvester-database-and-automation/automation/spsp_exporter/ReadMe.md

 Swiss Pathogen Surveillance Platform ([SPSP]).
 Finally runs SPSP's [Transfer Tool] to submit the new results to their SFTP server.

+Note that this service was never deployed in production.
+A previous iteration of the container was run manually as needed.
+It has not been extensively tested since then, so errors are expected at run-time.

 [SPSP]: https://spsp.ch
 [Transfer Tool]: https://gitlab.sib.swiss/clinbio/spsp-ng/transfer-tool